 The EGC cools the exhaust gas before it re-enters the turbocharger.
 The EGC produces a constant water spray that absorbs a majority of the heat as the exhaust gas passes through it.
 This process also cleans the exhaust gas.
 Then the exhaust gas passes through the second cooling stage of the EGC which is comprised of heat exchange surfaces made of steel.
-For the iCER system installations with a single turbocharger and an exhaust gas return pipe routed to the turbocharger connection from above, a Water Mist Catcher (WMC) is installed on the engine with an integrated drain to ensure removal of any water.
+For the iCER system installations (off-engine option) with an exhaust gas return pipe routed to the turbocharger connection from above, a Water Mist Catcher (WMC) is installed on the engine with an integrated drain to ensure removal of any water.
 For all installations with the exhaust gas return pipe routed to the turbocharger connection from below, there is no WMC installed.
-This configuration is applicable for all compact arrangement installations and for installations with two turbochargers.
+This configuration is applicable for all compact arrangement installations.
 This prevents condensate water from being carried over to the turbochargers.
 Condensate water drains must be arranged at the lowest point of the horizontal return manifold pipe.
 Different vessel trim conditions must be considered.
+For the iCER on-engine installations, the same principle follows as for for all compact design installations, however, the drain arrangement is already integrated into the engine.

-For the information on water treatment system, see section 4.2.2 The EGC circulation water system, 4-7 and section 4.2.3 The iCER drainage system, 4-8.
+For the information on water treatment system, see section 4.2.2 The EGC circulation water system, \$\Bar{\Bar}\$ 4-7 and section 4.2.3 The iCER drainage system, \$\Bar{\Bar}\$ 4-8.